How to Negotiate a Salary Counter Offer for a Job

 - Consider perks you may be able to negotiate in addition or in lieu of salary

 - Turn down the offer, realizing that the company may not make a counteroffer

 - Create an opportunity for more discussion

 One of the best ways to open discussions after you have received an offer is to ask for meeting to discuss the offer.
-Review a counter offer letter and counter offer email message you can tailor to fit your circumstances if you're going to make a counteroffer.

 Tips for the Negotiation Process